 The disclosures, as required under the SEBI Listing Regulations and ICSI's Secretarial Standard 2 on General Meetings, are provided as Annexure - A to the Notice.

-The Board recommends the resolution set forth in Item no. 6 for approval of the members.
+2. Variable Compensation will be based on achievement of the The Board recommends the resolution set forth in Item no. 6 for approval of the members.